 Best Savings Account For Kids

 Finding the best savings account for kids doesn’t have to be complicated.
-Savings accounts can foster good saving and spending habits, and your child will probably enjoy watching his or her savings grow.
+Savings accounts can foster good saving and spending habits, and your child will probably enjoy watching their savings grow.
 First Bank offers the best savings account for kids in North Carolina and South Carolina.

 First Bank makes saving easy with our MyFirst Savings account.
 With this account, your child (under 18 years of age) can save money and earn interest.
 MyFirst Savings includes: